Excellent

 Talk to an ADHD provider about an Adderall alternative

 Looking for Adderall alternatives?
-There’s no better way to know which alternative is right for you than to talk to a licensed medical professional.
-Find an ADHD provider to talk about which Adderall alternative, if any, may be right for you on Klarity Health.
+There’s no better way to know which alternative might be medically appropriate for you, if any, than to talk to a licensed medical professional.
+Find an ADHD provider on Klarity Health to talk about the best ADHD treatment plan for you.

 If you’re having a mental health crisis or experiencing a psychiatric emergency, it’s crucial to seek immediate help from a mental healthcare professional, such as a psychiatrist, psychologist, or therapist.
 You can also call your local emergency services, visit your nearest emergency room, or contact a crisis hotline, such as the National Suicide Prevention Lifeline, by calling or texting 988 or dialing the Lifeline’s previous phone number, 1-800-273-TALK (1-800-273-8255) in the U.S.